Saturday, December 7, 2024

 Adrianne Lenker and Big Thief continue their run of exemplary and eclectic albums with the oddly named Dragon New Warm Mountain I Believe In You (shouldn’t there at least be a comma in there?).
 Largely gone is this overdriven indie rock sounds of their early work; but neither do they revert to the soft and plaintive approach present in Lenker’s solo acoustic work (and much of 2019’s UFO-F).
 And it is a gigantic double LP, coming in at 80 minutes.
 Lenker’s voice naturally cries out for countrification and the band gives it their all on a bunch of old-timey tunes.
 “Red Moon” is such a delightful romping hoedown that makes me want to spin in circles.
 There is some pretty and spare folk throughout but also lots of interesting creative indie rock.
 “Time Escaping” with its found sound drum patterns and electo-pulses sounds like a Juana Molina track.
 “Little Thing”, with its flanged/tremoloed guitars and circular chord progression is like a brilliantly hypnotizing Here We Go Magic track.
 “No Reason” is a plea for collectivism and, with a children’s chorus, sounds like it could have been on the Free To Be You and Me soundtrack of the early 70's (I say this with reverence, I can’t believe how perfectly this is done).
 There is so much to enjoy here, but if I were to say there was singular influence, I would say The Band.
 It’s a heady mix of Americana storytelling that is expertly played and sung.
 There are many incredible albums on this list, but Dragon is ahead of all the curves and easily the best Big Thief album to date, asserting them as one of the most important contemporary American bands producing music today.
 Choice track: “Red Moon”.

-Every year there are often more albums than are on my year end list that I would nonetheless highly recommend.
-All of these are in the “A” range (at least 8/10 on my personal rating scale) and are all definitely worth checking out.
+Although pushed off my list by small degrees, below are a pile of albums that I deem to be in the “A” range (at least 8/10 on my personal rating scale) and are all definitely worth checking out.
 It’s an exercise in splitting hairs to put some of these below rather than on the main list.

 Air Waves - The Dance